gmc-code/PC-Python/docs/turtle/turtle_houses_docs.rst

         .. tab-item:: Q1

             1. Complete the doc string for the rectangle function using the template provided.
+Replace _type_, _value_, _description_ and _summary_.

                 .. code-block:: python